-Two students successfully passed their Oral Candidacy Examination to date in 2023.
-Two other students passed the Oral Candidacy Examination in 2022.
+One student successfully passed their Oral Candidacy exam to date in 2024.
+Four students successfully passed their Oral Candidacy Examination in 2023.
+Two students passed their Oral Candidacy Examination in 2022.

-D. Thesis: A thesis must be written a successfully defended before a committee consisting of the PhD advisor and two other graduate faculty chosen in consultation with the advisor.
+D. Thesis: A thesis must be written and successfully defended before a committee consisting of the PhD advisor and two other graduate faculty chosen in consultation with the advisor.
 The thesis and its defense are assessed by the committee for its contribution to and significance in the relevant discipline.